 Visitors with vehicles displaying the international symbol of accessibility may park in the two spaces available for this purpose located adjacent to the museum on the northeast corner of Jefferson Drive and Fourth Street, SW.
 Additional metered parking surrounds the building on all sides.

 Wheelchair Accessibility and Availability

-Both entrances to the museum have ramps to accommodate visitors in wheelchairs and with strollers.
+Entrances to the museum have ramps to accommodate visitors in wheelchairs.
+All visitors, except for pre-registered school groups, must enter through the east entrance nearest Third Street, SW.
 All levels of the museum, including exhibition spaces and public facilities, are accessible by elevator.
-Wheelchairs are available on a first-come, first-served basis at both entrances.
+Wheelchairs are available on a first-come, first-served basis at the security desks located near both entrances.

 Closed Captioning and Assistive Listening

-The Lelawi Theater on the museum's Fourth Level is a unique visitor experience.
+The Lelawi Theater, on Level Four, is a unique visitor experience.
 Visitors may check out a hand-held captioning device from the Visitor Services usher.
-The device sits in your lap and digitally displays film captions.
-The Rasmuson Theater on the museum’s First Level, often the venue for symposia, as well as movies and the performing arts, is equipped with an assistive listening system.
-Ask at the Welcome Desk for a receiver with a neckloop or headset attachment.
+The device digitally displays film captions.
+The Rasmuson Theater, on Level One, is equipped with an assistive listening system.

 Smithsonian Accessibility Program

-The Smithsonian’s Accessibility Program supports the Smithsonian in making all visitors feel welcome by providing consistent, effortless access to the Institution’s programs, collections, and facilities.
-For more information on Smithsonian accessibility policies and programs, visit the Accessibility Program web page; call 202-633-2921 (voice); or email email@example.com.
+The Accessibility Program supports the Smithsonian in making all visitors feel welcome by providing consistent, effortless access to the Institution’s programs, collections, and facilities.
+For more information on Smithsonian accessibility policies and programs, visit Access Smithsonian, or contact 202-633-2921 (voice) or firstname.lastname@example.org.